You can use Grafana for visualization of your k6 metrics.

 - Make available a k6 container that you can use to run load tests

 Make sure you have at least docker-compose version v1.12.0 installed.
 You just need to do the following:

 $ git clone 'https://github.com/loadimpact/k6' $ cd k6 $ docker-compose up -d \ influxdb \ grafana $ docker-compose run -v \ $PWD/samples:/scripts \ k6 run /scripts/es6sample.js

 Now you should be able to connect to localhost on port 3000 with your browser and access the Grafana installation in the Docker container.

-k6 run --out influxdb=), you can configure other InfluxDB options passing these environment variables:
+When uploading the k6 results to InfluxDB (k6 run --out influxdb=), you can configure other InfluxDB options passing these environment variables:

 |K6_INFLUXDB_USERNAME||InfluxDB username, optional|